chooeyboo/password-crack/README.md

 ## How to Run

-Dependencies: You may need to run `pip install hashlib` or `pip install bcrypt` if these libraries are not already present on your system.
+Dependencies: Python 3.
+You may need to run `pip install hashlib` or `pip install bcrypt` if these libraries are not already present on your system.

 Download the repository, open a terminal in the directory of the downloaded repo, and run `python3 passwordCrack.py [password or hash] [argument]`.